QA-Automation-Starter/qa-automation-python-demo/README.md

 # Python Selenium Example Project

-This is a minimal Python test automation project using **Selenium WebDriver** and **pytest**, structured to demonstrate clean, readable test code with a focus on search functionality and API-driven operations.
+This is a minimal Python test automation project using **Selenium WebDriver**, **REST** and **pytest**, structured to demonstrate clean, readable test code with a focus on search functionality and API-driven operations.

+## Quick Start
+This repository is fully configured to run in **GitHub Codespaces**:
+- Python 3.13
+- GitHub CLI

+No setup is needed—just open in Codespaces and you will everything installed, then open the Tests panel and run a test.

+> NOTE: Selenium tests will not work here, unless changed to work with
+> SauceLabs, or similar remote browser testing service.

 ## Features